onsi/gomega/docs/index.md

 })
 ```

 > By default, `gexec.Build` uses the GOPATH specified in your environment.
 You can also use `gexec.BuildIn(gopath string, packagePath string)` to specify a custom GOPATH for the build command.
-This is useful to, for example, build a binary against its vendored Godeps.
+This is useful to, for example, build a binary against its vendored Go dependencies.

 > You can specify arbitrary environment variables for the build command – such as GOOS and GOARCH for building on other platforms – using `gexec.BuildWithEnvironment(packagePath string, envs []string)`.